oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 on the installed graph containing `UnifiedVoiceChangerNode`; this workflow never does, so the install never runs for this template — no custom node pack rides along.

-**Six prompt boxes, two lifecycles.** Three are casting — `subject_definitions`, `retention_analysis`, `non_diegetic_music` — filled once and never retyped.
-Three are per-beat — `summary`, `detailed_description`, `overall_soundscape` — retyped every Run. `retention_analysis`
-is the box actually holding the character's face across a beat's internal cuts: a `fully_preserved` / `attribute_transfer` line per subject.
-It plays the same role here that the style box plays for LTX — keep it byte-identical across Runs rather than retyping it.
+**Three prompt boxes, and why not two.** H3 mandates this section order:

+    subject_definitions → summary → retention_analysis →
+    detailed_description → overall_soundscape → non_diegetic_music

+The set-once sections are the 1st, 3rd and 6th and the per-beat ones the 2nd, 4th and 5th, so
+they interleave: a two-box `{casting}\n\n{beat}` join would emit 1,3,6,2,4,5 and break the order.
+Splitting at the order-preserving boundaries gives three boxes — **Casting** (`subject_definitions`), **This beat** (`summary`, `retention_analysis`, `detailed_description`, `overall_soundscape`) and **Music bed** (`non_diegetic_music`) — joined top to bottom by two `StringFormat` nodes. `retention_analysis` is the section actually holding the character's face across a beat's internal cuts (a `fully_preserved` / `attribute_transfer` line per subject), and it sits in **This beat** rather than with the casting text because it names which shots each subject appears in, so it changes with the beat.

+**One subgraph, 17 canvas nodes.** Like the LTX generator, everything that is plumbing rather than a decision — both checkpoints, the mode switch, the CLIP and VAE loaders, the two H3 conditioning nodes, resolution/duration/frame-grid, the sampler chain, decode, `CreateVideo` and the last-frame picker — lives inside one collapsed subgraph, `Generate audio + video (MiniMax H3)`.
+Six widgets are promoted onto its face: mode, megapixels, duration, steps, seed, `ref_image_size`.
+The canvas itself is the three prompt boxes, the image/video/audio inputs, the subgraph instance and the two save nodes.

 **Hero-beat referencing.** The Continuity group (`LoadVideo` + `GetVideoComponents`, pointed at a rendered beat) ships bypassed.
 From beat 2 on, un-bypass it and point `LoadVideo` at